 Preparing Other Materials

 A step ladder is necessary for higher branches, so keep that accessible, but a pole saw is a better option.
 The safest way to minimize accidents is to cut at waist level or shoulder height at the highest.
 Our team never recommends going above that when cutting a tree as it increases the chances of the wood pieces falling on head, wood pieces collapsing around you and you losing your balance or grip on the chainsaw.

 Starting the Saw

-Now our experts are going to get into how to use chainsaws, especially when you are using the best arborist chainsaw.
+Now our experts are going to get into how to safely use chainsaws, especially when you are using the best arborist chainsaw.
 Before you start the saw, you have to make sure everything is properly working.
-Check engine, the controls on the side, the handles, the bar, the tension of the chain, and the chain itself.
+Check engine, the controls on the side, the handles, the bar, the tension of the chain, and the chain itself to ensure that you will not encounter any starting issues with your saw.
 You should also fill the chain oil and gas reservoirs every time you start to cut, release the chain brake with your right hand so you won’t get caught halfway through a project without lubricating oil.

-To prolong the lifespan of your gas chainsaw and to make sure it’s always working at top efficiency, make sure these engine reservoirs are filled.
+To prolong the lifespan of your gas chainsaw and reduce the occurence of any machine issue from your chainsaw, make sure it’s always working at top efficiency and these engine reservoirs are filled.
 A chainsaw running out of fuel is no big deal, all you need to do is to refill it.
 However, if it runs out of bar oil, the friction from that can really damage your saw.

 When filling the engine tank of gas , do it on the ground.
 If you do it on the stepladder, chances are you are only holding onto the chainsaw with one hand and will severely compromise your grip and the balance of the saw.